Gtomika/ThreeJS-Game/README.md

 (Don't just download ZIP, won't work, because of git LFS.)

 Use with a local web server, or the browser won't be able to load the textures.
+Wait until the page fully loads before starting to use, then completely turn around to force all models in the scene to load.